HULL RELATED INFORMATION

-Direct payments should only be terminated where the person is acting in breach of this policy or the conditions set out in the direct payments handbook or where the conditions in sections 31 or 32 of the Act, set out in 3.1.1 and 3.1.2 above are no longer met.
+Direct payments should only be terminated where the person is acting in breach of this policy or the conditions set out in the Direct Payments Information Guide or where the conditions in sections 31 or 32 of the Act, set out in 3.1.1 and 3.1.2 above are no longer met.
 Unless there is a gross breach, such as a manifest failure to meet the person’s needs or the fraudulent misuse of the direct payment, all reasonable steps to address and resolve the issue should be made before the decision to terminate is made.
 The following steps should be taken.

 - The social worker should discuss the issue with the DP holder and try to resolve it.
 If the social worker does not believe the care and support arrangements purchased with the DP are in the best interest of the individual, more detailed support planning should take place to seek agreement on how the situation may be remedied.
 If additional advice, information or support would help, the person should be provided with information and signposted to organisations such as Choices and Rights or ACAS.

 - If no improvement takes place within a reasonable period, the perceived problem should be set out in writing to the DP holder together with information about how the DP holder can improve to the necessary level, the support available to them to do that and the consequences of failing to improve – i.e. that the DP may be terminated.

 - If there is a gross breach, one which either puts the person at risk of serious harm, or where there is evidence to support a view that, on the balance of probabilities, deliberate misuse or fraud has occurred, the DP should be terminated or suspended with immediate effect.
 If terminating a direct payment, there must be no gap in the provision of care support.